Community Development Block Grant (CDBG) Program

 Emergency Solutions Grant (ESG) Program

 The purpose of the Emergency Solutions Grant is to assist individuals and families that are homeless or in jeopardy of homelessness.
 Eligible projects include rapid rehousing and projects that support emergency shelters.
-In 2013-14, the City received approximately $210,000 in ESG funds.
+For the period between July 1, 2016 an June 30, 2017, the City anticipates receiving $213,526 in ESG funds.

 Based on yearly needs assessments and community input documented in the 2014 Annual Action Plan, the City of Trenton makes decisions on how to spend CDBG funds in the community.
 It is estimated that one out of every three residents in Trenton has benefited in some way from the CDBG-funded projects and programs.
 In 2013, the City allocated funds to the following:

 CURRENT LIST OF PROJECTS AND USES

 - Rehabilitation of homes owned and occupied by senior citizens and/or individuals with disabilities;